madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 ![salesforce_app_manager](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic10.png?raw=true)

-Give your connected app a name, contact email, and check the box to **Enable OAuth Settings**.
-This will show more options, so enter a callback url (https://www.salesforce.com) and add the **Manage User Data via APIs** scope.
+Give your connected app the name 'minihack', contact email (this doesn't have to be real, so we can use the username you created), and check the box to **Enable OAuth Settings**.
+This will show more options, so enter a callback url (https://www.salesforce.com) and under 'Available OAuth Scopes', add the **Manage User Data via APIs** scope.
+Click 'Save and Continue'.
 After clicking save the new connected app should be ready in ~10 minutes.

 ![app_manager_setup](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic11.png?raw=true)